Redundancy Recovery

 But it doesn't have to be worse.
 There is hope.
 There can be a new chapter.
-There can be a new life.
-There can be a reset.
+There can be a reset, a new life.

 What happens after redundancy is up to you